galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ![Nextera library with the sequence of adapters](../../images/atac-seq/nexteraLibraryPicture.svg "Nextera library with the sequence of adapters")

 The forward and reverse adapters are slightly different.
 We will also trim low quality bases at the ends of the reads (quality less than 20).
 We will only keep reads that are at least 20 bases long.
-Shorter reads will either be thrown out by the mapping or disturb our results at the end.
+We remove short reads (< 20bp) as they are not useful, they will either be thrown out by the mapping or may interfere with our results at the end.

 > ### {% icon hands_on %} Hands-on: Task description